TyVanRoy/shader-play/docs/architecture.md

 If a piece can't fit in half the frame budget, it can't participate in mixes.

+### [prototype] Confirmed, and it bites on the first expensive piece

+The half-frame rule is not conservative — it is the operative constraint, and it was violated by one of four pieces immediately.
+Three practical consequences:

+**Size pieces against the mixing budget, not against how they look solo.** A piece tuned until it looks right on its own will generally be about twice too expensive to mix.
+In the prototype the particle count came down by 44% for exactly this reason: at the higher count each piece was comfortable alone and the pair was not.

+**Measure GPU time specifically.** CPU frame time is near-zero for a renderer that only issues draw calls and will report enormous framerates while the GPU is saturated; wall-clock frame interval is pinned to vsync and tells you nothing until frames are already lost.
+Neither is usable as the budget number.
+Put real GPU time on screen against the half-frame line, and watch it during transitions.

+**Expect one piece to be the problem, and know which knob shortens it.** Cost was not evenly distributed — the raymarched piece was roughly three times the simulation pieces and was the only one that overran.
+Worth budgeting a category ceiling per piece *type* rather than one global figure, and worth requiring every expensive piece to expose a quality knob (step count, internal resolution) that the sequencer could in principle turn down during a mix.

+Related, and cheap to get wrong: **never put noise inside a raymarch distance field.** As a field term it costs one evaluation per march step — dozens per pixel.
+Moved to a normal perturbation at the hit point it costs a handful per *hit* pixel and looks the same.
+That single change was a 2.5× difference on transition cost.

 ## 11. Color

 Standardize on **linear float16 throughout the chain, tonemap once at the end.**

 The failure mode is quiet: one piece rendering in linear with HDR tonemapping, another in sRGB, and the blend develops a gamma wobble in the middle that reads as an unexplained brightness dip at exactly the moment you most want the transition to feel smooth.

+**[prototype] Make the single conversion structural rather than a discipline.** Requiring that pieces never render to the display — only ever into an HDR target, with one final pass owning the tonemap and the encode — costs nothing and makes the rule impossible to break by accident.
+Worth writing into the piece contract rather than the style guide.

+**[prototype] There is a second, unrelated cause of the same symptom.** On the state-blend path each piece draws only the fraction of the state its rule owns — roughly `1-m` and `m` of it — and the compositor then scales those buffers by `1-m` and `m` again.
+The contributions go as `(1-m)²` and `m²`, totalling 0.5 at the midpoint: the wall visibly darkens halfway through and recovers.
+It has nothing to do with colour management, and the fix is to divide each piece's ownership term by its own composite weight so the two halves sum to one.

+Worth knowing that "the transition dims in the middle" has at least two causes, because gamma is the one you will suspect first and it may not be the one you have.

 ## 12. Runtime options